ampproject/amphtml/contributing/getting-started-quick.md

 # Build AMP & run a local server

 * Make sure you have the latest packages (after you pull): `yarn`
-* Start the server: `npx gulp`
+* Start the server: `gulp`
 * Access your server at [http://localhost:8000](http://localhost:8000)
 * Access your sample pages at [http://localhost:8000/examples](http://localhost:8000/examples)

 # Test AMP

-* Run all tests: `npx gulp test`
-* Run only the unit tests: `npx gulp test --unit` (doesn't build the runtime)
+* Run the unit tests: `gulp test --unit` (doesn't build the runtime)
-* Run only the integration tests: `npx gulp test --integration` (builds the runtime)
+* Run the integration tests: `gulp test --integration` (builds the runtime)
-* Run tests, but skip building after having done so previously: `npx gulp test --nobuild`
+* Run tests, but skip building after having done so previously: `gulp test [--unit|--integration] --nobuild`
-* Run the tests in a specified set of files: `npx gulp test --files=<filename>`
+* Run the tests in a specified set of files: `gulp test [--unit|--integration] --files=<test-files-path-glob>`
-* Add the `--watch` flag to any `npx gulp test` command to automatically re-run the tests when a file changes
+* Add the `--watch` flag to any `gulp test` command to automatically re-run the tests when a file changes
-* To run only a certain set of Mocha tests change  `describe` to `describe.only` for the tests you want to run; combine this with `npx gulp test --watch` to automatically rerun your test when files are changed   (but make sure to run all the tests before sending your change for review)
+* To run only a certain set of Mocha tests, change  `describe` to `describe.only` for the tests you want to run; combine this with `gulp test --watch` to automatically rerun your test when files are changed   (but make sure to run all the tests before sending your change for review)

 # Create commits to contain your changes

 * Edit files in your favorite editor
 * if your code requires a new dependency, run `yarn add --dev --exact [packagename]`, which will automatically update `package.json` and `yarn.lock`
-* if you manually edited `package.json`, run `yarn install` to install the dependency and generate an updated `yarn.lock` file
+* if you manually edited `package.json`, run `yarn` to install the dependency and generate an updated `yarn.lock` file
 * Add each file you change: `git add <file>`
 * Create a commit: `git commit -m "<your commit message>"`
-* Instead of `add`ing each file individually you can use the `-a` flag on the commit instead
+* To avoid having to run `git add` on each file, you can use `git commit -a -m "<your commit message>"` instead

 # Pull the latest changes